Youngia japonica: Distribution and habitat

 Youngia japonica is native to eastern Asia in China and Japan.
 However, it has been spread far from its initial range, and is now found as a non-native species nearly worldwide.
 It is present in Africa, Australia, Europe, North America, and South America.
 In the United States, it is spreading rapidly, although it is largely restricted to areas in the Southeast.
-It grows well in response to human disturbance, and is found in areas such roadsides, cultivated fields and in lawns.
+It grows well in response to human disturbance, and is found in areas such as roadsides, cultivated fields and in lawns.
 In China, it is found in a variety of natural and disturbed habitats.
 It is known to penetrate into intact natural communities as an invasive species in the United States.

 Taxonomy

 Three subspecies are recognized.
 They are: